CosmicToast/jurl/README.md

 Janet Curl (secretly Jean Curl)

 A libcurl easy API wrapper for Janet.
-It's divided into two components: `jurl-native`, which holds the low level C interfacing, and the high level `jurl` janet wrapper.
+It's divided into two components: `jurl/native`, which holds the low level C interfacing, and the high level `jurl` janet wrapper.

-`jurl-native` is mostly feature complete.
+`jurl/native` is mostly feature complete.
 If something you depend on is missing, and you have a good idea on how to represent it in Janet, let me know in the issues.

 `jurl`'s core functionality is complete.